Waste

 This question aims to understand what initiatives a company has implemented to achieve circular economy objectives and commitments.

-• Select material choices if you can provide any evidence of the initiatives described above
+- Select material choices if you can provide evidence of any initiative, such as reducing or eliminating the use of non-renewable virgin materials.

-• Select circular business models initiatives if you can provide any evidence of the initiatives described above
+- Select circular business models initiatives if you can provide evidence of any initiative, such as implementing a product rental service to increase product usage.

-• Select business partner engagement on initiatives towards circularity if you can provide any evidence of the initiatives described above
+- Select none if you cannot provide any evidence of the initiatives described above

 For: Retailer